dsahu-tw/UIAutomation/Readme.md

 ### How to set up or run? ###
 * Clone the repo
-* From the root directory run `mvn clean test -pAll` to run all test cases
+* From the root directory run `mvn clean test -PAll` to run all test cases
 * All dependencies are included in pox.xml.
 Java 11 is required to run this application.

 ### Major external libraries used in the application ###